marcglasberg/asyncredux.com/react/tutorial/creating-the-state.md

 * `TodoList` represents a list of `TodoItem`s
 * `State` is the store state, which contain the `TodoList`

-These can be plain JavaScript objects, but also classes.
+These can be plain JavaScript objects, but also ES6 classes.

-I'll use classes in this tutorial.
+I'll use classes in this page, but will also show the code with **[plain objects](./plain-javascript-obj)** at the end of this tutorial.

 ## TodoItem